khale/iit-cs562-s24-site/projects/03-hawkbeans.md

 messages are sane and describe succinctly the nature of the additions.

 Once you've finished, you can can hand in your code using our scripts.
 Only one person from each group should submit a handin.
-Make sure you're either directly connected to the IIT network or you are using a VPN before running this:

 ```bash
 make handin